 The persons who are the designated proxies will vote as you direct in your proxy card or voter instruction card.
-Please note that proxy cards returned without voting directions, and without specifying a proxy to attend the Annual Meeting and vote on your behalf, will be voted by the proxies designated by our board in accordance with the recommendations of our board.
-Our board recommends:
+Please note that proxy cards returned without voting directions, and without specifying a proxy to attend the Annual Meeting and vote on your behalf, will be voted by the proxies designated by our Board in accordance with the recommendations of our Board.
+Our Board recommends:

-- a vote FOR each of the two nominees for director, each to serve for a three-year term (Proposal 1); - a vote FOR the proposal to amend the Trust Agreement (Proposal 2), and; - a vote FOR the proposal to ratify the selection of Grant Thornton LLP as the Trust's and the Company's independent auditor for the fiscal year ending December 31, 2007 (Proposal 3).
+- a vote FOR each of the two nominees for director, each to serve for a three-year term (Proposal 1); and - a vote FOR the proposal to ratify the selection of Grant Thornton LLP as the Trust's and the Company's independent auditor for the fiscal year ending December 31, 2008 (Proposal 2).